jyztintan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort list.
+1. User requests to sort the list by nearest upcoming birthday.
 2. Realodex sorts the list and returns the sorted list to screen.

     Use case ends.